naviqore/documentation/Writerside/topics/sequence-diagram.md

 This sequence diagram illustrates how the Naviqore system processes a connection request by a user.
 The system first validates whether the requested stops are valid and retrieves parent or child stops if any.
-If the stops are valid, the **Raptor** is used to query connections, and the connection results are enriched with information from the **GTFS** before being returned to the user.
+If the stops are valid, the **RAPTOR** is used to query connections, and the connection results are enriched with information from the **GTFS** before being returned to the user.

 ```mermaid